Air Quality

 • Follow your doctor's directions about taking your medicines and following your asthma management plan.
 Call your doctor if your symptoms worsen.

-• Know the warning signs of heart attack and stroke.
+• Know the warning signs of heart attack and stroke(opens in a new window)(link is external)PDF.
 If you feel symptoms, even if they go away, stop your activity and seek medical help immediately!